 By publicising it here we are preventing any ability to pick an alternate SHA256 chain.
 Now the game server is playing through this chain of hashes in reverse order, using these values to calculate the game's crashpoint provably fair.

-The sample code to generate games hashes and calculate "Crash" results based can be found here.
+The sample code to generate games hashes and calculate Crash results can be found here.

 Bottom line is that results for all future games are already predefined and normally distributed due to math that backs up the strong cryptographic SHA256 function.
 We cannot manipulate this chain of results without the public noticing it.